gbdev/pandocs/src/CGB_Registers.md

 #### Status of the registers after the end of the transfer

 The source and destination address regisers are both incremented by $10 bytes for each block of $10 bytes transfered after the transfer is done.
-FF55 is set to $FF once the transfer ends.
+FF55 is always equal to $FF once the transfer ends

 ### VRAM Banks